kojiwell/kojiwell.github.io/website/blog/2023-05-13-bits-and-pieces.md

 combining these two have lead to a unique and innovative creation that naturally gets people together.

+## FRC

+The term "FRC" in freediving stands for "functional residual capacity," which refers to the volume of air that remains in the lungs after a normal exhalation.

 ## python

 Python's `enumerate()` object is returned in a key-value pair format.
 The key is